Divers Caution - Lk. Minnewanka Poor Vis

-VISIBILITY in Lake Minnie: As of Spring 2020: Still rated as very poor (less than 6 ft).
+VISIBILITY in Lake Minnie: As of Summer 2021: Still rated as very poor (less than 6 ft), but seems to be improving???

 Spring water levels here are often very low and do fluctuate (which is normal for this reservoir) - depending on the time of year, rainfall, snow melt, etc., (and power draw requirements from town of Banff).